projectchrono/chrono/doxygen/documentation/manual/simulation_system.md

 ~~~{.cpp}
 my_system.SetMinBounceSpeed(0.1);
 ~~~

-- The higher, the more likely is to get stable simulations, but the less realistic the physics of the collision.
+- A higher value leads to more stable simulations but less physically realistic collisions

-- The lower, the more realistic is the physics of the system, but you need very short time step to take advantage of this, otherwise you might incur in objects that bounce erratically forever.
+- Lower values lead to a more physically realistic time evolution but require small integration time steps otherwise objects may keep bounce erratically

 # Theory

-You can find additional information on the theoretical aspects of time integration in Chrono::Engine by looking at the [whitepapers page](@ref whitepaper_root).
+Additional information regarding the time integration strategies implemented in Chrono can be found on the  [whitepapers page](@ref whitepaper_root).